 Certification is an incredibly important step for businesses hoping to attract the attention of large companies’ supplier diversity programs.
 Becoming certified increases the odds of being sought out and found by those programs, which may not even consider a diverse business unless it’s officially registered.

 Many diverse suppliers already know this truth and have achieved their certifications.
-In our recent survey of diverse suppliers, 90 percent of minority-owned businesses that responded said they were formally certified, as did 90 percent of woman-owned businesses.
-Moreover, 77 percent of MBEs and 81 percent of WBEs in the survey said they were designated as a diverse supplier by at least one contracting company.
+In our recent survey of diverse suppliers, 90% of minority-owned businesses that responded said they were formally certified, as did 90% of women-owned businesses.
+Moreover, 77% of MBEs and 81% of WBEs in the survey said they were designated as a diverse supplier by at least one contracting company.
 Do the math and you realize the suppliers getting the customers are the ones that are certified.

 A number of supplier diversity certifications are available for businesses looking to advance their profiles, attract more customers, and build more success.
 But first, let’s look at the benefits that can be realized by becoming certified.

 Naturally, exposure to supplier diversity programs is the most important reason for a business to earn its certification (or multiple certifications, if applicable).
 Many companies’ programs will only contract with certified diverse businesses, so a lack of certification may mean you are missing out on key opportunities.
 That said, exposure isn’t the only benefit of supplier diversity certification.
 Networking is easier when you are certified, and certification agencies offer educational, development, and advocacy programs that simply are not available to diverse businesses on their own.
 Also, the certification itself is a way to promote your business: “Proud to be a [insert certification agency here] member!” carries a decent amount of weight in both the corporate world and the community at large.